 OSSA is also home to AccessAbility Services where students can talk about accommodations for disabilities of any kind (learning, mental or physical).
 An appointment can be made with AccessAbility Services by calling 413-538-2634.

-Current members of the first-generation faculty/staff work group
+Current members of the First-Generation College Student Network

 - Kim Parent, Assistant Dean of Studies and Class Dean for New Students, Academic Deans, 413-538-2855